 A Claim is composed of the following values:

-- id: Unique identified of the claim, it has to be unique for the claim issuer service only, but is exposed in the uri published on blockchain.
+id: Unique identifier of the claim, it has to be unique for the claim issuer service only but is exposed in the URI published on the blockchain.

-- data: The hex-encoded string of the claim data published on blockchain.
+data: The hex-encoded string of the claim data published on the blockchain.

-- scheme: An integer that describe the claim data (cf claim schemes).
+scheme: An integer that describes the claim data (cf claim schemes).

-- type: An integer that describe the claim (cf claim schemes).
+type: An integer that describes the claim (cf claim schemes).

-signingKey: The public key linked to the key that will sign the claim.
+signingKey: The public key linked to the key used to sign the claim.

-- signature: The has string of the hash prefixed by Ethereum Signed Message (cf ETH specifications) and signed by the private key pair of signing key.
+signature: The hash string of the hash prefixed by Ethereum Signed Message (cf ETH specifications) and signed by the private key pair of signing key.

-- status: The claim status, claim can be EXPECTED (not yet issued), READY (ready to be published, but issuance not triggered yet), PENDING (currently issuing on blockchain), ISSUED (published to blockchain), CANCELLED (issuance cancelled), REVOKED (claim no longer valid).
+status: The claim status, claim can be: * EXPECTED (not yet issued); * READY (ready to be published, but issuance not triggered yet) * PENDING (currently issuing on the blockchain) * ISSUED (published to the blockchain) * CANCELLED (issuance cancelled) * REVOKED (claim no longer valid).

 These fields can be named internally differently, but they must be exposed with these names to other services.